charmed-kubernetes/pytest-operator/docs/reference.md

 ### `--no-crash-dump`

-This flag disables the automatic execution of `juju-crashdump`, which runs by default (if a command is available) after failed tests.
+(Deprecated - use '--crash-dump=never' instead.
+Overrides anything specified in '--crash-dump') This flag disables the automatic execution of `juju-crashdump`, which runs by default (if a command is available) after failed tests.

+### `--crash-dump`

+Sets whether to output a juju-crashdump after tests.
+Options are:
+* always: dumps after all tests
+* on-failure: dumps after failed tests
+* legacy: (DEFAULT) dumps after a failed test if '--keep-models' is False
+* never: never dumps

 ### `--crash-dump-output`